rj00a/evenio/tutorial.md

 let mut world = World::new();

-// Spawn two entities without any components.
+// Spawn three entities without any components.
 // `spawn()` returns a lightweight handle we can use to look up the entity later. let player = world.spawn();
 let monster = world.spawn();